Amsterdam City Tour

 At this point, the bike tour takes a number of different directions depending upon the interests of the group.
 Sometimes, we stop for a drink of Jenever (our not so well-known local booze) and explain its complex history.
+We also very much enjoy our Amsterdam brewery because it is located in a windmill!
 Or maybe we stop at the Begijnhof (a famous old convent located in the heart of Amsterdam).
 As mentioned above, this tour may be altered slightly to accommodate the group's wishes.

 Sorry, but the city tour is for guests 13 and older.
 We discuss adult topics and ride through the Amsterdam city center.
 Amsterdam was once described by Voltaire as "Sober Chaos" and it hasn't changed much since then.
 It is still chaos; bustling with bikes, cars, and trams.
 These obstacles are often difficult for young children to negotiate, and stressful for parents riding while concerned about their child's safety.

 Private tours are available 7 days a week.
-We are often fully booked, so an advanced reservation and a deposit are preferred.
+We are often fully booked, so an advanced reservation and a deposit is mandatory.